Psychology for relationship anxiety

 Registered Psychologist, BPsych (Hons), MProfPsych

-Phoebe is a Registered Psychologist with a specific interest in complex trauma, relational difficulties, eating disorders, and the lasting effects of difficult childhood experiences.
-After training in Australia, she spent recent years in the UK working specifically with adults recovering from CPTSD, attachment trauma, and the subtle but profound impacts of emotional neglect and invalidation.
+Phoebe is a Registered Psychologist with a specific interest in relationships, eating disorders, and the lasting effects of difficult childhood experiences.
+After training in Australia, she spent recent years in the UK working specifically with adults recovering from anxiety, complex trauma, attachment trauma, and the subtle but profound impacts of emotional neglect and invalidation.

-Her approach centres on helping individuals and couples understand how early relational experiences shaped the protective patterns they carry today, and creating space for genuine healing that addresses the root causes of their struggles.
+Her approach centres on helping individuals understand how early relational experiences may have shaped the protective patterns they carry today, and creating space for genuine healing that addresses the root causes of their struggles.

 Ready to begin?